membrane-io/docs/src/content/docs/reference/driver-guide.md

 ![Membrane Web IDE](/cloud-assets/resend-schema.png)

 When writing drivers, the schema should match the API as closely as possible.
-The list you see above is
+The list you see above includes:

 ### Configuration